MicrosoftDocs/msteams-docs/msteams-platform/samples/app-with-collaboration-controls.md

 1. After selecting the tab, rename the tab to “Tasks” in the property pane.

 1. Select the tab name to select the full section and select **Expand first component to full tab** in the Properties pane.
-This is required as the controls only support full tab views.
+This is required as the Collaboration controls are best viewed in full tab views.

      :::image type="content" source="../assets/images/collaboration-control/expand-first-component.png" alt-text=" The screenshot describes how to expand first component to full tab." border="true":::

+1. Expand the Collaboration (Preview) category on the controls drawer and drag the Tasks (Preview) control onto the section in Tasks form.
+2.    _add image_
+3. Set the table to Activities & select Done.
+_4.    add image_
+5. Select ‘Hide Label’ on the Properties
+_6.    add image_
+7. The Tasks control will now display
+_8.    add image_
+9. Repeat the Tasks steps to add Approvals, Files, Meetings and Notes controls to your app
+10. Once all controls are added you will see the controls rendered below in Form Designer
+11.   _add image_

 1. You can now run your power app in Power Apps by selecting it.